Edward Stratemeyer

-Edward L. Stratemeyer (October 4, 1862 – May 10, 1930) was an American publisher, writer of children's fiction and founder of the Stratemeyer Syndicate.
-He is one of the most prolific writers in the world, having penned over 1,300 books and selling more than 500 million copies.
+Edward Stratemeyer (October 4, 1862 – May 10, 1930) was an American publisher, writer of children's fiction and founder of the Stratemeyer Syndicate.

 Stratemeyer created many well-known children's fiction book series, including The Rover Boys, The Bobbsey Twins, Tom Swift, The Hardy Boys, and Nancy Drew, many of which sold millions of copies and remain in publication.
 On his legacy, Fortune wrote: "As oil had its Rockefeller, literature had its Stratemeyer."

 Early life

-Stratemeyer was born the youngest of six children in Elizabeth, New Jersey, to Henry Julius Stratemeyer, a tobacconist, and Anna Siegel.
+Stratemeyer was born the youngest of three children in Elizabeth, New Jersey, to tobacconist Henry Julius Stratemeyer and Anna Siegel.
 They were both from Hanover, Germany, immigrating to the United States in 1837.
-The siblings were educated in English and spoke it to each other.
+Anna was first married to Henry's younger brother George Stratemeyer, with whom she had three sons.
+Following George's death in a cholera outbreak, she married Henry.

-Growing up, Stratemeyer read the works of Horatio Alger and William T. Adams, writers who penned rags-to-riches tales of the hardworking young American, which greatly influenced him.
+The Stratemeyer children were educated in English and spoke it to each other.
+In his childhood, Stratemeyer read the works of Horatio Alger and William T. Adams, writers who penned rags-to-riches tales of the hardworking young American, which greatly influenced him.
+He also listened to stories from his father, a former miner in the 1849 California gold rush.

 As a teenager, Stratemeyer operated his own printing press in the basement of his father's tobacco shop, distributing flyers and pamphlets among his friends and family.
-These included stories called The Newsboy's Adventure and The Tale of a Lumberman.
+His first story paper was Our American Boys which he published in January 1883.
 After he graduated from high school, he went to work in his father's store.
 At the age of 26, he sold his first story, Victor Horton's Idea, to the children's magazine Golden Days for $76, over six times the average 1888 weekly paycheck.